jobteaser/logger-formatter-interface/README.md

 # Logger Formatter Interface

-This library provides a way to change the output format of the Logger (json, binary, etc.).
+Simply the way to change the default formatter of the Elixir Logger module.

-Painless k

 ## Installation